TheLeanMachine/DungeonMasterToolkit/README.md

 ToDOs
 -----
+0. Prefill the input field for the character name with random names (to speed up character generation)
 0. A `Character` should have a `CharacterClass` property, or not?
 0. Filter input of Character Generator's text field (e.g. prone to XSS attacks?)
+0. Create GitHub page for this project, if it can be used to serve app.html  (see http://pages.github.com/)
 0. Use async file loading (modularization)
 0. Add unit tests
 0. Set up automated build infrastructure (JSLint, Auto-Format, Unit-Tests, Minify, ...)